Cairo (The Leftovers): Plot

 Kevin (Justin Theroux) invites Nora (Carrie Coon) to dine with him, Jill (Margaret Qualley) and Aimee (Emily Meade) at their house.
 As Nora explains her job at the Department of the Sudden Departure (DSD), Jill questions her about a gun she carries in her purse.
 Nora claims she got rid of the gun and allows Jill to check her purse, proving she doesn't carry it anymore.
 That night, Kevin goes to sleep and by the next morning, he finds himself in his car, without memory of how he got there.
 Dean (Michael Gaston) appears and takes him to a cabin in the woods, where Kevin finds Patti (Ann Dowd) unconscious and tied to a chair.

 Dean claims that it was Kevin's idea to abduct her after he brutally attacked her, also revealing that they are in Cairo, New York, horrifying Kevin.
 As she awakens, Kevin tells her they could forget about the incident, only to be spat on by Patti, speaking to him for the first time to tell him she does not forget.
 She threatens to go to the authorities, which will cost Kevin his job and Jill.
 Back at Mapleton, Laurie (Amy Brenneman) leads the GR after Patti's absence, apologizing to Matt (Christopher Eccleston) for a previous incident.
 Jill and Aimee get into a fight over the dinner scene, with Jill questioning if Aimee slept with Kevin.
 Aimee claims to have done it and angrily leaves her.
 Jill and Adam (Max Carver) and Scott Frost (Charlie Carver) search Nora's house to find the gun, discovering it along with her bulletproof vest.
 Later, Aimee decides to move out of the Garvey house.

 Back in the cabin, Dean confronts Kevin for his sudden change in behavior, as he lacks the courage he displayed the previous night.
 As he goes outside to call Nora, Kevin finds his police uniforms scattered throughout the woods.
 He returns to the cabin, discovering that Dean is slowly killing Patti by placing a bag over her head.
 Kevin and Dean fight over the decision, which culminates when Kevin removes the bag, saving her.
 Fed up, Dean decides to leave Kevin all by himself, also indicating that he met him many times before.
 In Mapleton, Laurie receives a shipment of Departure replicas at their church, and has the members dress them per Patti's orders.
 That night, Laurie is surprised to find Jill, who has asked to stay.

 Despite saving her life, Patti claims her position with Kevin has not changed.
 She explains that the GR wants to remind everyone of what everyone wants to forget.
 She also confirms that Gladys' death was orchestrated by her, with Gladys agreeing to her own death, claiming that something is coming.
-Kevin deduces that she wants him to kill her, but she refuses, claiming that he will accept the responsibility of his actions, freeing her.
+Kevin deduces that she wants him to kill her, but he refuses, claiming that he will accept the responsibility of his actions, freeing her.
 However, Patti takes a shard of glass and slits her throat, dying in Kevin's arms.